ibm-cloud-architecture/refarch-cloud-data-analytics/PreWork.md

    Download the lab [VMware Image](https://ibm.box.com/s/50uj4kfg87qe3rd3icjfvlx94xaygdmr)

-   Save the VMware image to your hard drive or an external USB drive. **The faster the drive, the better the performance will be.**
+   Download the VMware image to your hard drive or an external USB drive. **NOTE: The faster the drive, the better the performance will be.**

 ## Overview